 In order to mitigate variability in forecasted interest payments on the Company's EUR-denominated asset financings that are based on benchmark interest rates (e.g., Euribor), the Company has entered into interest rate swaps.
 The objective is for the cash flows of the interest rate swaps to offset any changes in cash flows of the forecasted interest payments attributable to changes in the benchmark interest rate.
-The interest rate swaps convert floating rate interest payments into fixed rate interest payments.
+The interest rate swaps convert floating rate interest payments.
 The Company has designated the interest rate swaps as qualifying hedging instruments and is accounting for these as cash flow hedges of the forecasted obligations.
 The gains and losses resulting from fair value adjustments to the designated portion of the interest rate swaps are recorded in accumulated other comprehensive income/loss to the extent that the interest rate swaps are effective in hedging the designated risk.
 The gains and losses will be reclassified from accumulated other comprehensive income/loss to interest expense on the dates that interest payments accrue, or when the hedged item becomes probable not to occur.
-The Company is hedging its exposure to the variability in future cash flows for forecasted interest payments through December 2017.
-During the year ended December 31, 2016, certain interest rate swaps were not designated as hedges.
-The gains and losses related to the interest rate swaps not designated as hedges are included in interest expense on the consolidated statements of operations.
+The Company is hedging its exposure to the variability in future cash flows for forecasted interest payments all osses related to the interest rate swaps were not designated as hedges.
+The gains and losses related to the interest rate swaps of operations.
+As of December 31, 2016, certain interest rate swaps were not designated statements of operations.
 As of December 31, 2016, there is no amount of the Company's interest rate swaps that is not designated as hedges.
 Cash flows related to the interest rate swaps are included in operating activities on the consolidated statements of cash flows.
 The Company expects an inconsequential amount that is currently deferred in accumulated other comprehensive income/loss to be reclassified to income over the next 12 months.